 Employee retention depends heavily on employee engagement.
 While engagement as a whole is a large subject, there’s little debate that mastery helps drive engagement.
 Feeling like you’re getting better at something—it feels good, right?
 It makes you want to continue pushing forward, even when it’s difficult.

 Contrary to popular belief, leadership is a skill.
 It’s something you can learn.
-And, in the process of learning it, you start to feel fulfillment: ‘I’m better today than I was yesterday.’
+And, in the process of learning and developing your leadership style, you start to feel fulfillment: ‘I’m better today than I was yesterday.’

-Since the modern economy demands leadership at all levels for companies to remain competitive, it’s no surprise that increasing employees’ mastery of leadership will create a more engaged workforce.
+Since the modern economy demands effective leaders at all levels for companies to remain competitive, it’s no surprise that increasing employees’ mastery of leadership will create a more engaged workforce.

 The core competencies of leadership

-When I think about leadership, I think about four core competencies.
+When I think about leadership, I think about the integration of four core competencies or key skills that a great leader should possess.
 While leadership competencies will vary depending on the organization, these are generic building blocks leaders should be working with.

 1. Leaders are self-aware.

 Our People Management Study showed that a common characteristic among good managers is self-awareness.
 When I think about self-awareness, it comes down to locus of control.
 Is somebody not just self-aware but do they take ownership of their awareness?